 Harry and Pauline seemed very upset when they answered the door of their home.
 I sensed they may have been arguing before I rang the doorbell.
 They called a day earlier and wanted me to look at their home and tell them what I thought it could sell for.
-In doing my homework before going to the appointment, I saw that they paid top dollar for the home two years earlier and they had it for sale for the past six months with another Realtor and it didn’t sell.
+In doing my homework before going to the appointment, I saw that they paid top dollar for the home two years earlier during a real estate peak.
+I also saw they had it for sale for the past six months with another Realtor and it didn’t sell because it was badly overpriced.
 Harry and Pauline didn’t know the “pros and cons of buying a home in Florida” before they bought one.

 Florida Home Prices Up and Down

 Unfortunately for this newly retired couple, they bought at the top of one of Florida’s many real estate peaks, and wanted to sell at that same price even though prices were now considerably lower.
 This happened because there were two things they didn’t understand before they moved to Florida.